RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/KJV1769/43-JHN.md

 <sup>32</sup> If God be glorified in him, God shall also glorify him in himself, and shall straightway glorify him.
 <sup>33</sup> Little children, yet a little while I am with you.
 Ye shall seek me: and as I said unto the Jews, Whither I go, ye cannot come; so now I say to you.
 <sup>34</sup> A new commandment I give unto you, That ye love one another; as I have loved you, that ye also love one another.
-<sup>35</sup> By this shall all [men] know that ye are my disciples, if ye have love one to another .
+<sup>35</sup> By this shall all [men] know that ye are my disciples, if ye have love one to another.
 <sup>36</sup> Simon Peter said unto him, Lord, whither goest thou?
 Jesus answered him, Whither I go, thou canst not follow me now; but thou shalt follow me afterwards.
 <sup>37</sup> Peter said unto him, Lord, why cannot I follow thee now?
 I will lay down my life for thy sake.
 <sup>38</sup> Jesus answered him, Wilt thou lay down thy life for my sake?
 Verily, verily, I say unto thee, The cock shall not crow, till thou hast denied me thrice.